-We cover three aspects of safety – protection against drowning, fires, and navigational error.
+This article covers three aspects of safety – protection against drowning, fires, and navigational error.
 The common thread amongst all this equipment is that these are primarily tools to be used in case of emergencies, as opposed to our previous article, where we talked about the safety equipment necessary for everyday use on deck as well.

-Davit systems are used for hoisting, lifting, and storing lifeboats, so that they stay secure at all times but can be easily removed when necessary.
+Davit systems are used for hoisting, lifting, and storing lifeboats so that they stay secure at all times but can be easily removed when necessary.
 There are various types of davits, including slide-on davits, sling davits, winch-on davits, lift-up davits, etc. along with assorted accessories such as hoists, cranes, hooks, and more.